wp-plugins/snapshot-backup/readme.txt

 3. Success Screen: if you see this then your backup was successful.

 == Changelog ==

+= 2.1.1 =
+Switched auto delete order: now old snapshots are deleted before a new one is written.
+Corrected spelling mistake on Archiving (thanks to Jordan and Julia for pointing this out).

 = 2.1 =
 Removed horrible red box from main screen